DrewRomanyk/glamrous.me/app/static/report2.md

 $ ./build.sh auto
 ```

-Create a `config.json` file using `config.json.template`, then start the server.
+Create a `config.json` file using `config.json.template`.
+For `SQLALCHEMY_DATABASE_URI`, you can get the IP address of the
+postgres container using `sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' "glamrous-postgres"`.

+Finally, start the server.

 ```
 $ ./start.sh detach